Crisis and Conflict After the Cold War: Interpreting the Yugoslav Wars of the 1990s

 The Contemporary House of Commons

-Study the functions of the UK House of Commons and how they are shaped by the changes in the political environment.
-Having looked at what MPs do collectively, the module concludes by looking at what members do individually, primarily as constituency representatives.
+Study the functions of the House of Commons and how they are shaped by the changes in the political environment.
+Examine what MPs do - collectively and individually.

-Examine the role of legislatures and their functions, looking at how they fit within particular systems of government.
-You'll explore case studies such as the Westminster model, the US Congress, the Brazilian, German, South African and Chinese parliaments and the European Parliament.
+Examine how legislatures fit within systems of government.
+You'll explore the Westminster model, US Congress, and the Brazilian, German, South African and Chinese parliaments.

 Parliament in the UK: Approaches to Reform

-Study the UK Parliament in the context of constitutional change, both actual and proposed.
-Examine the work of the House of Lords and the consequences of incremental change within Parliament.
-Explore electoral reform, pressure for a Bill of Rights, devolution, referendums and membership of the European Union.
+Study Parliament in the context of constitutional change.
+You'll explore electoral reform, pressure for a Bill of Rights, devolution, referendums and membership of the EU.

 Democracy and Legitimacy in the European Union